Nursing is a rewarding job, but the days can be long and exhausting.

 Once you’ve accepted your position and settled your contract, you can rest easy knowing you have guaranteed hours of work ahead of you for the length of your contract.

-Another benefit to contracts with travel nursing is that your contract cannot be cancelled.
+Another benefit to contracts with travel nursing is that your contract cannot be canceled.

 This is another way to guarantee work and money, hopefully lessening any financial strains.